Ireland in the Eurovision Song Contest 2015: Eurosong 2015

 Eurosong 2015 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2015.
-The competition was broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie during a special edition of The Late Late Show held on 27 February 2015 and hosted by Ryan Tubridy.
+The competition was held on 27 February 2015 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via RTÉ's official website rte.ie.

 Competing entries

 On 13 October 2014, RTÉ opened a submission period where artists and composers were able to submit their entries for the competition until 31 October 2014.
 At the closing of the deadline, over 300 entries were received.
-The competing entries were selected through two phases involving two separate jury panels with members appointed by RTÉ; the first phase involved a jury panel reviewing all of the submissions and shortlisting 40 to 50 entries, while the second phase involved an alternate jury selecting the five finalists.
-The finalists were presented on 9 February 2015 on The Ray D'Arcy Show broadcast on RTÉ Radio 1.
+The competing entries were selected through two phases involving two separate jury panels with members appointed by RTÉ; the first phase involved the first jury reviewing all of the submissions and shortlisting 40 to 50 entries, while the second phase involved the second jury selecting the five finalists.
+The finalists were presented on 9 February 2015 during The Ray D'Arcy Show broadcast on RTÉ Radio 1.

 Final

-The national final featured commentary from a panel that consisted of composer Phil Coulter, singer and former contest winner Linda Martin, presenter Mairead Farrell and drag artist Panti Bliss.
-Guest performers included Niamh Kavanagh, Paul Harrington and Linda Martin.
+The national final took place on 27 February 2015 and featured guest performances from Niamh Kavanagh, Paul Harrington and Linda Martin as well as commentary from a panel that consisted of Martin, composer Phil Coulter, presenter Mairead Farrell and drag artist Panti Bliss.
 Following the 50/50 combination of votes from five regional juries and public televoting, "Playing with Numbers" performed by Molly Sterling was selected as the winner.